-Prior to joining the Conservatory, Bryana received her Bachelor of Arts in International Relations and Music from Tufts University where she sang the roles of Pamina in Die Zauberflöte, Sadie in Slow Dusk and First Lady in Die Zauberflöte.
-Bryana grew up in Austin, TX and lived in Madrid, New York, and Boston before moving to San Francisco to join the Conservatory.
+Prior to joining the Conservatory, Bryana received a Bachelor of Arts in International Relations and Music from Tufts University where she sang the roles of Pamina in Die Zauberflöte, Sadie in Slow Dusk and First Lady in Die Zauberflöte.
+Bryana grew up in Austin, TX and lived in Madrid, New York, and Boston before moving to San Francisco.
 A passionate traveler, she most recently visited Lebanon and Germany.
 You can view some of her travel photos here.